alekssadowski95/OpenRadioss-WebGUI/README.md

 ![bullet-openradioss-webgui](bullet-openradioss-webgui.png)
 *Figure 4: Solving the case study and tracking the results with fracture while the simulations is still running in 3D*

-## Applications of dynamic-explicit simulations
+## Applications of dynamic-explicit simulations using OpenRadioss
 Applications of simulations performed using this software, specifically featuring plastic deformation and fracture.
 These case studies will be integrated into the OpenRadioss-WebGUI:
 - EV platform EuroNCAP full-width crash simulation
 - ISS space particle impact